Does bowel incontinence make you live in fear?

 How common are bowel control problems?

-Bowel incontinence can come from a variety of causes, including damage to the anal sphincter.
+This problem can come from a variety of causes, including damage to the anal sphincter.
 It can be associated with diarrhea, irritable bowel syndrome, Crohn’s and other conditions.
-A traumatic childbirth can cause bowel incontinence for women.
+A traumatic childbirth can cause this problem for women.

 How is bowel incontinence treated?